Forthcoming Case Studies of Eight Art Museums

 - Liam Sweeney

 This month we are very excited to begin qualitative research on inclusion, diversity, and equity issues in eight American art museums.
-This research builds on a previous study we undertook on behalf of The Andrew W. Mellon Foundation and in consultation with the Association of Art Museum Directors (AAMD), which found that art museum employees were more racially homogeneous than the U.S. population, especially in professional roles.
+This research builds on a previous study we undertook on behalf of The Andrew W. Mellon Foundation and in consultation with the Alliance of American Museums (AAM), and the Association of Art Museum Directors (AAMD), which found that art museum employees were more racially homogeneous than the U.S. population, especially in professional roles.
 Our current research, through the same partnership, will focus on how some museums have achieved a degree of racial diversity in those professional roles.
 This effort will involve a holistic study of the institutions—from HR practices to community engagement initiatives, from programming and exhibitions to institutional climate.